8 mm video format: Video8

 Video8 was launched in 1984, into a market dominated by the VHS-C and Betamax formats.
 The first two models were the Kodak Kodavision 2200 and 2400, both over US$1,500.
 The Kodak machines were produced by Matsushita Electric, but Matsushita itself had shown no interest in selling the same product under its own name.

 The first Sony camcorder capable of recording to standard 8mm videotape was the Sony CCD-V8, with 6× zoom but only manual focus, released in 1985 with an MSRP of approximately $1,175, and a mass of 1.97 kg.
 The same year, Sony released the CCD-V8AF which added autofocus.
 Also in 1985, Sony released the first of their compact Handycam range: the CCD-M8, which at one kilogram was half the mass of the CCD-V8, though it had no zoom and supported only manual focus with three focus settings.

 In April 1986 six Japanese electronics companies—Matsushita, Hitachi, Pentax, Minolta, Mitsubishi, Sharp and Toshiba—announced their lack of plans to embrace eight millimeter in the foreseeable future and instead adopted VHS-C format.
 Yet, several months later at the summer 1986 Consumer Electronics Show Olympus introduced an eight-millimeter camcorder manufactured by Matsushita, and Hitachi was reported to be making eight-millimeter machines for Minolta & Pentax.

-In terms of video quality, Video8 offers similar performance to Beta-II and VHS in their standard-play modes.
+Video8 offers similar video quality to Beta-II and VHS in their standard-play modes.

 In terms of audio, Video8 generally outperforms its older rivals.
 Audio on Standard VHS and Beta is recorded along a narrow linear track at the edge of the tape, where it is vulnerable to damage.
 Coupled with the slow horizontal tape speed, the sound was comparable with that of a low-quality audio cassette.
 By contrast, all Video8 machines used audio frequency modulation (AFM) to record sound along the same helical tape path as that of the video signal.
 This meant that Video8's standard audio was of a far higher quality than that of its rivals.
 Early Video8 camcorders used mono AFM sound, but this was later made stereo.
 This cost less than including 8mm's optional digital stereo audio track.
 Linear audio did have the advantage that (unlike either AFM system) it could be re-recorded without disturbing the video, doing this in 8mm required a deck that supported digital audio.
 While full sized VHS machines often provided AFM stereo recording, (VHS HiFi), it was much less common on consumer-grade VHS-C camcorders.